-Restricted Cash-Restricted cash of \$17,750 and \$21,084 at June 30, 2015 and December 31, 2014, respectively, consists of cash held in segregated accounts pursuant to the requirements of the Company's debt agreements (Note 9).
+Restricted Cash-Restricted cash of \$16,169 and \$21,084 at September 30, 2015 and December 31, 2014, respectively, consists of cash held in segregated accounts pursuant to the requirements of the Company's debt agreements (Note 9).

 Goodwill -The Company reviews the carrying values of goodwill at least annually to assess impairment since these assets are not amortized.
 An annual impairment review is conducted as of October 1st of each year.
 Additionally, the Company reviews the carrying value of goodwill whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The determination of fair value involves significant management judgment.
 Impairment is expensed when incurred.
-During the six months ended June 30, 2015, there was no impairment of goodwill.
+During the nine months ended September 30, 2015, there was no impairment of goodwill.

 Concentration of Credit Risk-The Company is subject to concentrations of credit risk with respect to amounts due from customers on its finance leases and operating leases.
 The Company attempts to limit its credit risk by performing ongoing credit evaluations.
-During the three and six months ended June 30, 2015, the Company earned approximately

-25.6% and 24.4%, respectively, of its revenue from two customers in the following segments; one each in offshore energy and Jefferson Terminal.
-During the three and six months ended June 30, 2014, the Company earned approximately 58.7% and 59.1%, respectively, of its revenue from four customers in the following segments; two in aviation leasing, one in shipping containers, and one in offshore energy.
+During the three months ended September 30, 2015, the Company earned approximately 11.7% of its revenue from one customer in the offshore energy segment.
+During the nine months ended September 30, 2015, the Company earned approximately 23.1% of its revenue from two customers, one each in the offshore energy and Jefferson Terminal segments.
+During the three months ended September 30, 2014, the Company earned approximately 25.6% of its revenue from two customers, one each in the aviation leasing and offshore energy segments.
+During the nine months ended September 30, 2014, the Company earned approximately 51.5% of its revenue from four customers in the following segments: two in aviation leasing, one in shipping containers, and one in offshore energy.
+As of September 30, 2015, accounts receivable from two customers in the offshore segment each represented 17.6% and 17.2% of total accounts receivable, net.
+As of December 31, 2014, the Company had accounts receivable from one customer in the offshore segment that represented 11.7% of total accounts receivable, net.